junxit/us-congress-bills-110/bill.md

     - **(A)** to educate pool construction and installation companies and pool service companies about the standards;
     - **(B)** to educate pool owners, pool operators, and other members of the public about the standards under the swimming pool and spa safety law and about the prevention of drowning or entrapment of children using swimming pools and spas; and
     - **(C)** to defray administrative costs associated with such training and education programs.
-- **(e)** *Authorization of appropriations* There are authorized to be appropriated to the Commission for each of fiscal years 2008 through 2012 $10,000,000 to carry out this section, such sums to remain available until expended.
+- **(e)** *Authorization of appropriations* There are authorized to be appropriated to the Commission for each of fiscal years 2009 through 2013 $5,000,000 to carry out this section, such sums to remain available until expended.

 ## § 5.
 Minimum State law requirements

 - **(a)** *In General*
   - **(1)** *Safety standards* A State meets the minimum State law requirements of this section if—
     - **(A)** the State requires by statute—
-      - **(i)** the enclosure of all residential pools and spas by barriers to entry that will effectively prevent small children from gaining unsupervised and unfettered access to the pool or spa;
+      - **(i)** the enclosure of all outdoor residential pools and spas by barriers to entry that will effectively prevent small children from gaining unsupervised and unfettered access to the pool or spa;
       - **(ii)** that all pools and spas be equipped with devices and systems designed to prevent entrapment by pool or spa drains;
       - **(iii)** that pools and spas built more than 1 year after the date of enactment of such statute have—
         - **(I)** more than 1 drain per circulation pump;